TovarishFin/python-web-tut/README.md

 # personal notes

-## important take aways
+## important general python take aways

-* setup virtual environment to keep deps from being global
+1. setup virtual environment to keep deps from being global
+  * env easiest to just put in project directory... can include in git...
-  1. `python -m venv venv`
+  * `python -m venv venv`
     * last venv is just name of env you want to setup...
-  1. `source venv/bin/activate`
+  * `source venv/bin/activate`
     * puts you in virtual env
     * `deactivate` takes you out